 News back to top

 The theme of the Fourth Global Review of Aid for Trade was discussed from the perspective of joining and adding value within the network of production chains.
-Another key topic for debate were the development benefits of participation in value chains, notably in the context of the on-going deliberations about the post-2015 development agenda.
+Another key topic for debate was the development benefits of participation in value chains, notably in the context of the on-going deliberations about the post-2015 development agenda.

 The high level meeting was an opportunity for international organizations, the private sector, governments, civil society and academia to discuss the changing nature of value chains and how developing countries, especially LDCs can best derive value from them.